team-noon/webpage/README.md

-# Humorebot website
+# Noon website

-website for the robocup team, humorebot
+website for noon